mszostok/dotfiles/README.md

 ## Local configuration

-Some used tools requires local configuration.
+Some used tools require local configuration.
 Such as `git` with username and email.

+## Mackup

+The [mackup](https://github.com/lra/mackup) tool seems to be great.
+It's included in [Brewfile](./Brewfile), and its [configuration](./config/mackup.cfg) is available automatically, but I don't use it for now.

 ## License